smingate/technical-assessment-cicd/README.md

 ### 1.
 * Create a Bash script which retrieves the token for the external data source API, then retrieves PARAMETER1 and PARAMETER2, passing the token via 'Authorization' http header.
-* Create a docker container, ready to run this bash script.
+* Create a docker image, ready to run this bash script.
-* Extend the Bash script to generate a plain kubernetes deployment yaml.
+* Extend the Bash script to generate a plain kubernetes deployment yaml, deploying the "Hello World" app.
 The provided deployment must result in the container outputting "HELLO WORD , {parmater1} - {parmater1}" on startup, with the retrieved values of PARAMETER1 and PARAMETER2.

 ### 2.
 * Please come up with an alternative way to deploy the "Hello World" application with the same end result as with part 1, then briefly debate the pros and cons of both solutions.